Battle of Prek Klok II: Battle

 The VC launched smaller attacks from the northeast and southeast with recoilless rifles and automatic weapons on the Company A positions.
 Three of Company A's APCs were hit by RPG-2 rounds and one APC received a direct hit from a mortar round.
 On the southwestern side of the American base, Company C received a VC attack head on.
 Moving parallel to the highway along the western side of the road, the VC ran across 500 meters of open ground towards Company C's positions from the southwest.
 Continuous fire from the Americans quickly overwhelmed the VC.
 The company never reported seeing more than a platoon of VC in the clearing, although many more VC fired from the woods.

 When the mortar attack started, the artillery defensive concentrations which ringed the entire perimeter of the base were fired.
 As the VC attacks commenced, adjustments in the aim were made toward and onto the attacks.
 Nearby US artillery units at Bases I and III as well as at Prek Klok base, swept the area around the perimeter with over five thousand rounds, while the 3rd Brigade's forward air controllers directed the air strikes.

 When the first US Air Force flight arrived in the area, Route 4 was declared a fire co-ordination line between the artillery and the aircraft.
 To the west of the road the artillery fired to stop the VC assault, while to the east American air power dropped bombs, rockets and fired 20-mm cannon.
 The massive and use of air strikes and artillery was the main reason for the eventual US victory.

 After an hour, the main part of the VC attack had been repelled.
 Sniper fire continued as the VC withdrew and it was about 04:30 that the VC stopped firing.

 Aftermath

 Early morning ground and aerial observation of the area disclosed 197 VC killed, while five wounded VC were taken prisoner, along with 12 weapons and some documents.
 The Americans lost 3 killed and 38 wounded.
-From the captured documents the attacking force was determined by the Americans to be two battalions of the 272nd Regiment of the 9th Division.
+From the captured documents the attacking force was determined by the Americans to be two battalions of the 272nd Regiment of the VC 9th Division.